-The voice of diet culture is especially loud in January.
-During this time, gym memberships drop in price, and the promise of “New Year, New You” headlines our social feeds.
-We’re led to believe that if we hit a pre-conceived goal (most often related to body weight) then our lives will instantly improve.
+The voice of diet culture is loud in January.
+Gym memberships drop in price, social media feeds are flooded with “New Year, New You” mantras, and we’re led to believe that by hitting a pre-determined goal— most often tied to body weight— our lives will magically improve.

-Intentions, on the other hand, encompass habit-building steps that work into your day-to-day life.
-If you resolve to “eat healthier” and your goal is to eat more veggies, then your intentions may include eating at least one veggie per day when it’s practical and feasible (remember: this might not be your story every day and this is okay!).
+For example, if you resolve to “eat healthier” and your goal is to eat more veggies, then your intentions may include eating at least one veggie per day when it’s practical and feasible (remember: this might not be your reality every day and this is okay!).
 Perhaps you resolve to enjoy food without guilt.
-Then your intentions involve the actionable steps to break each of your food rules.
+Then, your intentions involve the actionable steps to break food rules.

 #1: Swap Resolutions With Realistic Rituals